 - Plastic grocery bags -> Grocery bags

 - Single-use plastic water bottles -> Water bottles

 - Plastic straws -> Straws

 …and so much more.
 Check out our entire Beginner Sustainability Journey category for more inspiration!

 Reduce, Reuse, Recycle

 We’ve all heard of this one – reduce, reuse, recycle!
 It sounds pretty simple, and it can be.

 Let’s start with reducing.
-This means reducing, across the board, the amount of things you buy and use.
+This means reducing, across the board, the number of things you buy and use.
 If you already have 15 coffee mugs, don’t buy another!
-You don’t have to go full minimalism, but reducing the amount of clutter and impulse purchases in your life will reduce waste, and will probably help your space feel cleaner and more purposeful.
+You don’t have to go full minimalist, but reducing the amount of clutter and impulse purchases in your life will reduce waste, and will probably help your space feel cleaner and more purposeful.

 Last but not least, recycle!
 Most cities have recycling collection – so do a bit of research about what can and can’t be recycled in your area.
 Recycling gives used products a new life, and keeps waste out of our landfills!
 Check out the blog 7 Surprising Things You Can’t Recycle Curbside for more recycling tips and tricks.